andytudhope/living-blue-book/source/knowledge_repo/index.md

 "This was my master's way.
 He not only knew how to read the great book of nature, but also knew the way monks read the books of Scripture, and how they thought through them \[...\] His explanation, moreover, seemed to me at that point so obvious that my humiliation at not having discovered it by myself was surpassed only by my pride at now being a sharer of it, and I was almost congratulating myself on my insight.
 Such is the power of truth that, like good, it is its own propagator." — Umberto Eco

+"A quiet academic career did not attract me.
+I felt a yearning to come into more intimate grips with life, to enter it without any of those carefully contrived, artificial defences which security-minded people love to build up around themselves; and I wanted to find by myself an approach to the spiritual order of things which, I knew, must exist." — Muhammad Asad

 "There is no greater gift a people can be given than that they live a life touched with fable." — Ben Okri

 "He just likes to hang around, dozing, smiling, sniffing the incense, watching our coming and going.
 It makes me happy to have him here; a reminder of our commitment to waking up, and an honouring of those who have made this commitment before us.
 When the children have their weekends here, the boys sleep in the zendo, which they call the China Church.
 One night Alpheus went up to the statue in the middle of the night and spoke to the Buddha in his mock-Mandarin; when the story got out in the morning, Margie asked Alpheus if the Buddha had answered him.
 'Oh yes,' he said, 'he said to me, "Hello Alpheus, you are a big handsome boy.'" — Anthony Osler